holdermatthew5/caesar-cipher/README.md

 - crack:
   - Takes in an encrypted string.
   - Runs decrypt 25 times counting the number of recognizable words made in each decryption.
-  - Returns the return value of decrypt passing in the encrypted text and our guessed key.
+  - Returns the return value of decrypt passing in the encrypted text and our guessed key